 There's a murder in New Orleans: a collector has been killed, and the dead man's daughter Elizabeth (Anita Briem) suspects there is a supernatural connection.
-She contacts Dylan, who while finding that a werewolf is involved, doesn't want to get involved himself.
+She contacts Dylan, who finds that a werewolf is involved, but he himself doesn't want to get involved in this business.
 However, his hand is forced when this same werewolf bumps off Marcus.
-Now, Dylan plunges into the investigation, where we learn that someone is after an object called The Heart of Belial: a cross that contains the blood of a powerful demon (at least I think it's a demon) who will destroy all the living and be under the control of whoever has the cross.
+Now, Dylan plunges into the investigation, where we learn that someone is after an object called The Heart of Belial: a cross that contains the blood of a powerful demon, at least I think it's a demon, who will destroy all the living and be under the control of whoever has the cross.

-There in a nutshell is just one aspect of what is wrong with Dylan Dog: it always suggests that it's going to be something, but it never goes all the way in being one thing.
+There in a nutshell is just one aspect of what is wrong with Dylan Dog: it always suggests that it's going to be something, but it never goes all the way in being one thing or another.
 It can be a revenge drama, a comedy, an action film, a horror film, but it can't decide what it is, so it ends up being none of them.
 When Marcus rises from the dead all of a sudden, it becomes a horror film.
 When he gets a black arm to replace his white one, it is a comedy.
-When he uses his arm to fight the Demon King, it's...an action comedy?
+When he uses his arm to fight the Demon King, it's, an action comedy?

-Diggs lives up to the 'vamp' aspect of his role, attempting to give menace to his vampire but only showing his character to be a little shy of camp.
-Briem did well as the mortal in danger, until we got to the obligatory love scene (which while not unexpected, did still manage to come out of nowhere), and then cemented her failure when we had the 'shocking twist'.
+Diggs lives up to the 'vamp' aspect of his role, attempting to give menace to his vampire but only showing his character to be a little camp.
+Briem did well as the mortal in danger, until we got to the obligatory love scene which while not unexpected, did still manage to come out of nowhere, and then cemented her failure when we had the 'shocking twist' that was anything but.

 Here's the thing about shocking twists: they have to be built on a logic.
 Dylan Dog appears to throw in this 'shocking twist' out of nowhere, and it's a cheat to the audience to have the conclusion the film has because we're never given any clues or hints that it makes any sense at all.
 It appears to be extremely random, which makes it illogical and unfair.

-However, there's even more wrong with Dylan Dog (amazing as it sounds).
-The make-up is among the worst seen in a franchise attempt: the werewolves on MTV's Teen Wolf look more realistic than the ones in Dylan Dog. and certainly the zombies on The Walking Dead are a higher quality than the ones here.
-I imagine that perhaps budget had something to do with it, but there's no excuse for the first werewolf we see transformed to look like he was wearing a mask bought at a store.
+However, there's even more wrong with Dylan Dog, amazing as it sounds.
+The make-up is among the worst seen in recent years; the werewolves on MTV's Teen Wolf look more realistic than the ones in Dylan Dog.
+There's no excuse for the first werewolf we see transformed to look like he was wearing a mask bought at a store.

 In so many ways, Dylan Dog: Dead of Night was a bore.
 The climatic battle between Dylan and the Demon raised by the Heart of Bilal had no sense of urgency or danger in it.
 The acting was either hyper or dull, a reflection of its chaotic inconsistency.
-Its story wasn't interesting, and while some comedy moments were amusing (the support group for zombies was clever), it wasn't enough to make it worth watching (side note: I would have prefered a movie about the C.O.L.D. and the zombie support group than the supernatural goings-on).
+Its story wasn't interesting, and while some comedy moments were amusing (the support group for zombies was clever), it wasn't enough to make it worth watching.